Architecture of Karnataka: Hoysala architecture

 The Hoysala architecture style is an offshoot of the Western Chalukya style, which was popular in the 10th and 11th centuries.
 It is distinctively Dravidian, and owing to its unique features, Hoysala architecture qualifies as an independent style.
 The Hoysala sculpture in all its richness is said to be a challenge to photography.
 The artistry of the Hoysalas in stone has been compared to the finesse of an ivory worker or a goldsmith.
 The abundance of jewellery worn by the sculpted figures and the variety of hairstyles and headdresses depicted give a fair idea of the lifestyles of the Hoysala times.

 Some of the famous temples of the Hoysala architectural style are the Kesava Temple at Somanathapura, Chennakesava Temple at Belur, Chikkamagalur Amruthapura Temple, Chennakesava Temple at Aralaguppe, the Hoysaleswara Temple at Halebidu, Cheluvanarayana Swamy Temple at Melkote.

 Somanathapura

 Somanathapura is famous for the Chennakeshava Temple, Somanathapura (also called Kesava or Keshava Temple) built by Soma, a dandanayaka (commander) in 1268 under Hoysala king Narasimha III, when the Hoysalas were the major power in South India.
-The Keshava Temple is one of the finest examples of Hoysala architecture and is in a very well preserved condition.
+The Keshava Temple is one of the finest examples of Hoysala architecture and is in a well preserved condition.
 Somnathpur, however, is truly unique in design, perfect in symmetry and the stone carvings are remarkable marvels in stone.